rackerlabs/technical-blog/_posts/2020-05-08-dba-tips-for-handling-workflow-mailer-issues.md

 #### Script 3

-This script updates the Mailer password from the backend.
+This script updates the Workflow Notification Mailer password from the backend:

     SQL> @wfmlrpwupd_in.sql
     Enter value for password: *****